arbitration

 To arbitrate a family law dispute, the people involved in the dispute, the parties, must first agree to take their dispute to arbitration and then pick their arbitrator.
 Almost any family law problem can be arbitrated, whether the parties are already in court about the problem or not.

 The arbitrator will prepare an arbitration agreement that describes the arbitration process, the duties of the arbitrator and the duties of the parties.
-When the parties and their lawyers have signed the agreement, the arbitrator will organize an initial conference, a pre-hearing conference, that can be held in person, by telephone or by video over the internet.
+When the parties and their lawyers have signed the agreement, the arbitrator will organize a planning meeting that can be held in person, by telephone or by video over the internet.

-At this initial conference, the arbitrator will work with the parties and their lawyers to make decisions about how the arbitration will be managed, including the rules that will be followed — there are lots of options to choose from, as you can see in the Arbitration Procedure page — when the arbitration hearing will happen, whether the hearing will be held in person, by telephone or by videoconference, and when the parties will exchange information and documents.
+At this meeting, the arbitrator will work with the parties and their lawyers to make decisions about how the arbitration will be managed, including the rules that will be followed (there are lots of options to choose from, as you’ll learn about in the Arbitration Procedure page), when the arbitration hearing will happen, whether the hearing will be held in person, by telephone or by videoconference, and when the parties will exchange information and documents.
 The parties will also decide whether the arbitrator will first attempt to resolve their dispute using mediation before proceeding to arbitration.

 key resources